nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     Use case ends.

 * 1d.
-User uses an file with duplicate applicants.
+User uses a file with duplicate applicants.

     * 1d1.
 Staff-Snap shows an error message.

       Use case ends.

 * 1e.
-User uses an file with applicants that are already in Staff-Snap.
+User uses a file with applicants that are already in Staff-Snap.

     * 1e1.
 Staff-Snap shows an error message.

       Use case ends.

 * 1f.
-User uses an file with invalid fields.
+User uses a file with invalid fields.

     * 1f1.
 Staff-Snap shows an error message.